JacobBonner/JenkinsTutorial/README.md

         - Where you can define environment variables.
 This section can be added before the `stages` or within a `stage`.
 Depending on where it is placed, the variables defined in it either exist in the global pipeline scope, or the scope specific to the stage they are defined in.
     - 'Build' `stage`
         - There is an `environment` block defining an environment variable that exists only in the scope of this stage.
-        - In the `steps` of this stage: the `greeting` is printed to the `receiver`, the global-scope env variable is printed, and the env variable defined in this stage is printed.
+        - In the `steps` of this stage: the `greeting` is printed to the `receiver`, the global-scope env variable is printed, the env variable defined in this stage is printed, and the current build's current status is printed.
     - 'Test' `stage`
-        - In the `steps` of this stage: the `BUILD_NUMBER` and `JOB_NAME` default environment variables are printed, the global-scope env variable is printed, and the env variable defined in the 'Build' stage is printed but will be 'null' because it is out of scope.
+        - In the `steps` of this stage: the `BUILD_NUMBER` and `JOB_NAME` default environment variables are printed, the global-scope env variable is printed, the env variable defined in the 'Build' stage is printed but will be 'null' because it is out of scope, and the current build's current status is printed.
     - 'Deploy' `stage`
-        - In the `steps` of this stage: a script stored in the workspace is executed using the `WORKSPACE` default environment variable, the global-scope env variable is printed, and the env variable defined in the 'Build' stage is printed but will be 'null' because it is out of scope.
+        - In the `steps` of this stage: a script stored in the workspace is executed using the `WORKSPACE` default environment variable, the global-scope env variable is printed, the env variable defined in the 'Build' stage is printed but will be 'null' because it is out of scope, and the current build's current status is printed.

 4. Now hit 'Save'.
 Then press 'Build Now' on the Pipeline's home page.
 You probably noticed that even though there are parameters defined in the Pipeline, you were not prompted to enter any parameters just now.
 That is because jenkins needs to read the Pipeline code on the first build to get the configuration defined in it, and then it will be added to the configuration in the jenkins UI.